izikeros/blog/content/posts/notes/heic_and_heif_formats_for_image_and_video.md

   - image-compression
   - compression
 Title: Smaller Files, Better Quality - The Advantages of HEIF and HEIC
+Prompt: Give me long blog post on heic and heif formats. dig into technical details. use latex inline equations when needed.
 ---
 ## Overview

 High Efficiency Image Format (HEIF) and High Efficiency Video Coding (HEVC) Image Format (HEIC) are the two latest image file formats introduced by the Moving Picture Experts Group (MPEG).
 These formats are designed to improve image quality while reducing file size, which is particularly important for mobile devices with limited storage capacity.